Writing design system documentation

 Saying a reader should “never” or “always” do something is a very difficult bar to set with absolute certainty.

 The probability that there will be an exception to any given rule is high and this creates two problems:

 - It creates a culture of rigid rulebook design thinking.
-The focus gets placed on following the rules instead of using educated judgement to craft at a great experience.
+The focus gets placed on following the rules instead of using educated judgement to craft a great experience.

 - It trains readers to find loopholes.
 Every time an exception to an absolute rule is found it hurts the integrity of the documentation.
 Worse, it can make truly non-negotiable rules seem optional.